web3classdao/kaist2025/docs/reports/template.md

 # Template for reports

-All reports will be written in the form of the template below.
+> **All reports should start with the template below.
+The template serves as a guide to frame your report.
+However, feel free to make changes as needed.**

+---

 # 📄 [Project Title]
 ### 👤 Author: [Your Student ID / Name]